What is an eyelid reduction?

 Blepharoplasty surgery – often referred to as an ‘eyelid reduction’ or ‘eyelid lift’ – is a surgical procedure that improves the appearance of the eyelid by removing loose skin and reducing the upper eyelid.

 Surgery is most commonly performed on the upper eyelids, but can also be performed on the lower eyelids; or both at the same time.
+It can also be teamed with facelift surgery, for total facial rejuvenation.

 In addition to improving and rejuvenating your appearance - reducing the heavy-lidded, tired look that some people notice as they age - blepharoplasty surgery can also provide functional improvements, in cases where the eyelids hang down and impair the eyes’ field of vision.